Jesus stands for the sanctity of life of all, while suffering death to redeem us

 Now it was the day of Preparation for the Passover, and it was about noon.
 He said to the people, “Here is your King!”
 They cried out, “Away with him!
 Away with him!
 Crucify him!
 Pilate asked them, “Shall I crucify your King?”
 The chief priests answered, “We have no king but the emperor.”
 Then he handed him over to them to be crucified.
 So they took Jesus, and carrying the cross by himself, he went out to what is called the place of the Skull, which in Hebrew is Golgotha.

-LET THE COMMUNITIES OF FIRST UNITED METHODIST AND LIFE TAKE UP THE CROSS
+LET THE COMMUNITIES OF FIRST UNITED METHODIST AND BETHEL CONGREGATIONAL UNITED CHURCH OF CHRIST TAKE UP THE CROSS

 Processional Song: Were You There?